 '''

-testtools.assertions.assert_that (matchee, matcher, message='', verbose=False)
+testtools.assertions.assert_that (matchee, matcher, message=", verbose=False)

 Assert that matchee is matched by matcher.

 '''

-This should only be used when you need to use a function based matcher, assertThat in Testtools.Testcase is prefered and has more features testtools.matchers
+This should only be used when you need to use a function based matcher, assertThat in Testtools.Testcase is preferred and has more features

-- matchee An object to match with matcher. - matcher An object meeting the testtools.Matcher protocol.
+• matchee - An object to match with matcher.

+• matcher - An object meeting the testtools.Matcher protocol.